JAForbes/blog/posts/refactoring-with-arrays.md

 Turns out the item we are retrieving has a different structure but the exact same name.
 I think the simplest solution in this case is to just use a different key.
 But for reasons I won't go into, that's not very good UX in this context.
 So we need to do a migration from the old structure to the new, if it exists.
 If it is the new structure, we'll just use it.
 And if it's some unknown or unforseen structure we should use a default.

-That could quickly turn into some convoluted logic with nested `if`s and a lot of names for transient variables that ultimately make it seem more complex that it actually is.
+That could quickly turn into some convoluted logic with nested `if` statements - and a lot of names for transient variables that ultimately make it seem more complex that it actually is.

-The pattern we are going to apply is essentially: `filter` replaces `if`.  `.concat(x).shift()` is `else` and `.map` is transformation.
+The pattern we are going to apply is essentially:

+- `filter` replaces `if`.
+- `.concat(x).shift()` is `else`
+- `.map` is transformation.

+We can expand on this approach with other array methods.
+But this is the core of the pattern.

-So let's apply my heretical approach to refactoring.
-Step 1.
-Rewrite using an array with the equivalent logic.
+So let's apply this approach to refactoring.
+The first step is to rewrite using an array with the equivalent logic.

+I'd like to keep things verbose while refactoring and compress at the end.
+As Sandi Metz says: Duplication is far cheaper than [the wrong abstraction](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction).
+Refactoring early, or collapsing code into shared filters/maps may seem like quick wins but they may obstruct the correct abstraction from arriving.

+Let's temporarily put immediate refactoring concerns to the side.

 ```js